 - A plague of locusts heads straight for the house.
 There’s no way Courage can stop this one.

 After a battle scene in which Eustace is swinging Courage around, Courage returns the tablet to the supernatural being outside.
 Eustace does this, but when he thinks everything is over, and the being has run ‘out of ammo’ having used up his three plagues, he retrieves it.
 This time the locusts return and eat up half the house leaving it — as baddies often do throughout the series — in a completely unliveable state.

-Meanwhile, another battle scene is going on in the kitchen.
+Meanwhile, another big struggle scene is going on in the kitchen.
 I assume Muriel is going on a baking frenzy as a way of coping with stress.
 Both Muriel and the kitchen and also the house get more and more frazzled/destroyed as the montage goes on.
-Muriel’s signature weapon is her rolling pin, so the oversized rolling pin is a symbol of battle.
+Muriel’s signature weapon is her rolling pin, so the oversized rolling pin is a symbol of big struggle.